ThordurPall/vessel-trajectory-anomaly-detection/README.md

 │   │
 │   ├── util           <- Util files used throughout the project.
 │   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations.
+│   └── visualisation  <- Scripts to create exploratory and results oriented visualizations.
 │
 └── requirements.txt   <- The requirements file for reproducing the results environment.
 ```